The world beyond

 “Nothing!
 I want to go to bed and sleep.
 I have fencing training tomorrow.
 Awfully early!
 You know how bad I am.
 I don’t want to find out how bad I am while half asleep.”

 Maeve giggled.
-Her brother was always acting silly, and this didn’t seem to be an exception, so her worries were mostly quelled.
-Her father thought Finn had forgotten about the matter of going close to the Forest, but she knew better.
+Her brother always acted silly—and this didn’t seem to be an exception—so her worries were somewhat quelled.
+Lord O’Riordan thought Finn forgot about the Forest, but she knew better.
 They both enjoyed the stories, but Finn was obsessed with them.
 And he was an idiot.

 O’Riordan Castle was a building as old as time.
-At least on Maeve’s eyes.
-Her ancestors had come to these lands centuries ago, when most families settled under the protective wings of the capital.
+At least on Maeve’s young eyes.
+Her ancestors had come to these lands decades ago, while most families settled under the protective wings of the capital.

-There were old stories about adventurers risking the wrath of whatever force dwelled within the trees.
-Men who dared trespassing, only to be violently expelled.
+There were old stories about adventurers risking the wrath of whatever force dwelt within the trees.
+Those who dared to trespass sought to create a precarious trade route with barbarian tribes.
+They journeyed in peace for some years, only to be violently expelled without explanation.
 They came back with tales of wild men and women.
-Half-breed, as ancient lore called them.
-Warriors with amazing strength and ferocious appearance.
+Half-breed, they called them, warriors with amazing strength and ferocious appearance.

-Those who returned were terrified, but there were some who never left the Forest.
-Killed by the guardians, undoubtedly.
+Those who returned came back terrified, but some never left the Forest—killed by the guardians, undoubtedly.

-Only a handful of noble families followed their lead, and it soon became common knowledge, the only danger lay behind the thick veil of the greenery.
-The king decreed trespassing was a serious crime, and killing a Forest being was punishable by death.
+A handful of noble families followed their lead, and it soon became common knowledge; the only danger lay behind the thick veil of the greenery.
+The king declared trespassing as a serious crime and killing a Forest creature punishable by death.

-The thought of her father being imprisoned, and Finn’s being killed had not left her since earlier, and she was restless.
+The thought of her father being imprisoned, and Finn being killed made her turn and squirm under the covers.

-Perhaps it was for that reason she was wide awake when she heard the hushed footsteps outside her door.
-She got up immediately, put on her leather shoes, and a coat before entering the corridor.
-The castle was dormant, engulfed in shadows.
+Perhaps for that reason, she was wide awake when she heard the hushed footsteps outside her door.
+She got up immediately, put on her leather shoes and a coat before entering the corridor.
+The castle slept, engulfed in shadows.
 The footsteps were fading, so she followed.

 Even in absolute darkness, she knew her way around the castle.
-The tall ceilings and narrow corridors felt cold at that time of night.
-But this was her home.
-Maeve knew every tapestry and every rug.
-Every corner and passageway.
-She didn’t hesitate even when the darkness and silence would have scared a regular child.
+The tall ceilings and narrow corridors, cold and uninviting at that time of night, charted clearly on her mind.
+Every tapestry and every rug completed the picture.
+Every corner and passageway was part of her territory.

 Ignoring the front door, Maeve slipped to the kitchens instead.

-They moved through the garden and out of their family’s home.
-The night was warm and humid, and the air around her felt heavy.
-Foul weather was on its way, and Maeve was feeling pretty much annoyed.
+They crossed the garden and out of their family’s home.
+Unlike the coolness inside the castle, the night was warm and humid; the air around her heavy.
+Foul weather was on its way, and Maeve, pretty much annoyed, scowled at the looming clouds.

 Finn will spend the rest of his life grounded if he goes any further.
 She thought.